up

 Reserves

 The County may maintain an unrestricted General Fund balance of up to five percent of prior year's General Fund revenues (pursuant to Charter § 310) and a combined unrestricted General Fund balance plus the Revenue Stabilization Fund balance of 10 percent of AGR.
-This budget more than satisfies the County's policy to maintain the budgeted total reserve of the unrestricted General Fund and Revenue Stabilization Fund at 10 percent of Adjusted Governmental Revenues with a projected combined balance of 11.2 percent.
-This leaves sufficient capacity in FY26 to address budget issues that may arise from State and Federal budget actions.
+This budget more than satisfies the County's policy to maintain the budgeted total reserve of the unrestricted General Fund and Revenue Stabilization Fund at 10 percent of Adjusted Governmental Revenues with a projected combined balance of 10.6%.
+This leaves sufficient capacity in FY27 to address budget issues that may arise from State and Federal budget actions.